RickOliwer/RickOliwer/README.md

 ### 🎯 About me

-- Clean, scalable code is my thing
+- Striving for code that's clean and collaborative
 - I self-host stuff and like building systems that last
 - Big fan of collaboration, minimalism, and solving real problems
 - Off screen: hiking, table tennis, good food & live music 🎵